Reopening Dorset high streets

 Get in touch

-If you have a question regarding regulatory matters affecting your business and reopening Dorset high streets safely please complete our online form.
+If you have a question regarding regulatory matters affecting your business and reopening Dorset high streets safely please email us.

 Sign up to our business e-newsletter to get the latest updates and advice:

 Latest Government announcement

 On 9 September, some key changes to the law were announced.
 This affects pubs, restaurants, cafes and a range of other places people visit.
 From 14 September, businesses can only allow customers to visit their premises in groups of up to six people (unless they are visiting as a household or support bubble which is larger than six).

 Also if your business is not already taking part in the test and trace system by collecting customers details, be aware that from 18 September it becomes a legal requirement.

 From 24 September you will be legally required to display one of the QR posters as an option for customers to use to registering their details.